 Mehaffy Lab

 The Mehaffy lab focuses on the intersection of undergraduate research and student success, inclusive pedagogy practices, and student engagement and affective response in the classroom.
-Dr. Mehaffey is also the director for and works closely with MIP CURE Labs.
+Dr. Mehaffy is also the director for and works closely with the MIP CURE Program.
 In addition, the Mehaffy lab contributes to collaborative projects in biomedical research related to non-tuberculous mycobacteria and tuberculosis as part of the CSU Mycobacteria Research Labs.

 research project